0xBADC0FFEE/smart-lab-join-csv/README.md

 - If a year has multiple quarters (e.g., Q1, Q2, Q3, and Q4), all quarters including Q4 are preserved.
 - Spaces are automatically removed from all data values, but headers and row names are preserved as-is.
 - Comma decimal separators in numeric values (e.g., "0,08") are replaced with dots (e.g., "0.08").
+- Dates in the "Дата отчета" row are converted from dd.mm.yyyy to yyyy-mm-dd format.
 - Certain metric names are shortened or standardized for clarity (see Metric Name Changes below).

 ## Metric Name Changes